-Before you ask for conservatory planning permission, read the below guidelines.They are not exhaustive but should be enough to help you get started.
+Before you ask for conservatory or extension planning permission, read the below guidelines.They are not exhaustive but should be enough to help you get started.

 A conservatory extension without planning permission can be built in some cases.
 If you own a property and want to add a single storey extension to it, then you may do so.